fibbojs/fibbo/docs/api/2d/classes/FCharacterKP.md

 ## Description

-A pre-defined character controller based on Kinematic Position rigidbodies.
+A pre-defined character controller based on a Kinematic Position RigidBody.

 ## Example